Mars Hill Forum #139 with Jeremiah Wright: The Bible, Race and American History: What are the Issues?

 2. Race and American History

-On this basis, and in terms of race and slavery, I spoke about the history of tribal realities, languages and the tower of Babel; ancient Israel and nature of slavery as a) war reparations or b) economic indentured service to pay off debts, and where redemption was always the goal, and how the Sabbath belonged to all people, slave or free – but there was no dehumanizing slavery as with pagan nations; the letter of Paul to Philemon concerning Onesimus (“no longer s slave, but a brother”); and the universal reality of the kingdom of God in Revelation 7:9: “every nation, tribe, people and language.”
+On this basis, and in terms of race and slavery, I spoke about the history of tribal realities, languages and the tower of Babel; ancient Israel and nature of slavery as a) war reparations or b) economic indentured service to pay off debts, and where redemption was always the goal, and how the Sabbath belonged to all people, slave or free – but there was no dehumanizing slavery as with pagan nations; the letter of Paul to Philemon concerning Onesimus (“no longer a servant [translated often as “‘slave’], but a brother”); and the universal reality of the kingdom of God in Revelation 7:9: “every nation, tribe, people and language.”

 3. What are the Issues?